Remmeauth/remme-core/docs/user-guide/troubleshooting.rst

    :align: center
    :alt: SSH-key output

-To generate a ``SSH key``, type the terminal command ``ssh-keygen -t rsa -C "your-email@example.com``.
+To generate a ``SSH key``, type the terminal command ``ssh-keygen -t rsa -C "your-email@example.com``, use your own email here.
 Associating the key with your e-mail address helps you to identify the key later on.
 Just press ``Enter`` to accept the default location and file name.
 If the ``.ssh`` directory doesn't exist, the system creates one for you.
 Enter, and re-enter, a passphrase when prompted.

 The whole interaction will look similar to the picture below.